Global Leadership Courses on Managing Cross-cultural Teams

 Haiyan Wang (Managing Partner of the China India Institute)

 In this course, Anil Gupta and Haiyan Wang share actionable insights on how to maximize the benefits and minimize the costs.
-They also discuss the risks of leading a company that spans multiple markets.

 Participants will discover how to connect with the local market, gain cross-cultural intelligence, cultivate employee engagement in foreign subsidiaries, set a global mindset, and more.

-Leading Diverse Teams to Success
+Course: Leading Diverse Teams to Success

 Instructor: Daisy Lovelace (Professor, Consultant, and Coach)